Fear of Public Speaking? 6 Subconscious Shifts That Actually Work

 The fact of the matter is that no amount of conscious practice can override a subconscious that still believes speaking = danger.

-And that’s the core problem.
+And that is the core problem.

 Until you address the belief system that fuels your fear, your body will keep reacting as if you’re under attack.